Contents

 Scientific and educational organizations were less frequent victims of data leaks, with a share in the total number of leaks in H1 2024 only 4% compared to 9% during the same period last year.
 However, they still account for a lot of ads (10%) on the dark web.
 This may be due to the fact that in 2023, organizations in this sector were more active targets, and now dark web forums continue to sell previously stolen data.

-Growth in the number of credential leaks
+Growth in the number of credential breaches

 The first two quarters of 2024 were punctuated by an abnormal increase in the number of credential breaches at organizations around the world.
-The share of these leaks increased rapidly in H1 2024 and reached a record high of 24% by the end of Q2.
+The share of these breaches increased rapidly in H1 2024 and reached a record high of 24% by the end of Q2.
 Total growth in H1 was 9% compared to the same period last year and reached 21%.
 Successful cyberattacks led to the theft of various types of credentials, including web service logins and passwords, authentication data for remote access protocols (SSH, RDP, and others), local and domain accounts of operating system, passwords saved in users' browsers, and email credentials.

-The highest share of credential leaks is among IT companies (24%), financial service companies (22%), the telecommunications sector (25%), and government agencies (16%).
+The highest share of credential breaches is among IT companies (24%), financial service companies (22%), the telecommunications sector (25%), and government agencies (16%).
 Note that the compromise of companies providing services or developing software is critical not just for them, but their clients as well.
 Leaked credentials from these companies can help attackers further compromise organizations in other industries.
 In H1 2024, clients from multiple different cloud service providers were compromised.
 For example, Dropbox reported that attackers compromised the Dropbox Sign system administration tool and gained access to authentication tokens, multi-factor authentication (MFA) data, hashed passwords, and customer information.
 The incident affecting the SnowFlake cloud provider and its clients became the most high-profile of the period and required a lengthy investigation.
 It's still not entirely clear whether SnowFlake clients, including Santander Bank and TicketMaster (the attacks on which we mentioned earlier), were compromised specifically due to poorly configured authentication mechanisms (especially MFA), or the credentials for accessing SnowFlake and its clients were somehow compromised.

 Credential breaches can also occur due to the improper configuration of websites and services.
 At the beginning of the year, independent researchers discovered that at least 900 websites had the Google Firebase service configured incorrectly, which creates the risk of a potential leak of more than 20 million passwords and over 27 million payment details and other confidential data.